MCT-master/mct-master.github.io/_posts/2023-12-01-ahmetem-the-hyper-ney.md

 <span style="font-size:small; font-style: italic;">⏯ A video may be auto-playing down in this page - [jump to video](#video)</span><br>

 In this post, I'll discuss about an interactive music system that I designed and built in the last couple of months.
-It's called Hyper-Ney and as the name suggests it's an augmented ney flute.
+It's called Hyper-Ney and as the name suggests it's an enhanced ney flute.

+# About the Ney Flute
 [**Ney flute**](https://en.wikipedia.org/wiki/Ney) is an ancient wooden flute from middle east rooting 4500–5000 years back.
-It's a very **primitive design** with 7 holes on a **wooden body**, allowing it's master to create noisy and ambient sound on a continuous pitch scale.
-You can have a look at this [YouTube video](https://www.youtube.com/watch?v=ALrhXN9qYpI) for a quick performance with the Ney.
-I integrated  **electronic sensors** to this beautiful instrument to extend creative opportunities beyond it's capability.
+It's a very **simple design** with 7 holes on a **wooden body**, allowing it's player to create noisy and ambient sound on a continuous pitch scale.
+You can have a look at this [YouTube video](https://www.youtube.com/watch?v=ALrhXN9qYpI) for a traditional performance with the Ney.

-# Design Principles
+A feature that distinguishes it from similar instruments of other cultures is the flared mouthpiece or lip rest, called a <em>bashpare</em>, traditionally made of water buffalo horn, ivory, or ebony, but in modern times many are plastic or similar durable material.
+<br></br>
+The Turkish ney is played by pressing the bashpare against nearly-closed lips and angling the flute so that a narrow air stream can be blown from the center of the lips against the interior edge to the left or right, depending on whether the flute is left- or right-handed in construction.<sup>1</sup>

+# Designing the Hyper-Ney
 Jonathan Impett, a researcher and trumpet player, has influenced the way I think about the Hyper-Ney's design.
 In designing his [Meta-Trumpet](https://quod.lib.umich.edu/i/icmc/bbp2372.1994.037/1), he made sure to keep the traditional playing techniques intact.
 He innovated without losing what makes the trumpet, well, a trumpet.
 Please see [Impett's performance](https://www.youtube.com/watch?v=LJxwEqF80sk) with his instrument with this design perspective in mind

 <figure style="text-align: center;">